 We also offer all of our boys the opportunity to take part in, and hopefully achieve the various levels of the Duke of Edinburgh’s Awards.
 At present we have boys working on the Bronze, Silver & Gold levels of the award.

-We have a strong tradition of boys progressing through all three stages of the Duke of Edinburgh’s Award and in recent years have had four boys – Richard Gentleman, Lewis Harvie, Darren MacIsaac and Euan McCallum – attend their Gold Award Presentation at the Palace of Holyroodhouse to receive their awards from HRH Prince Edward.
+We have a strong tradition of boys progressing through all three stages of the Duke of Edinburgh’s Award and in recent years have had five boys – Richard Gentleman, Lewis Harvie, Darren MacIsaac, Euan McCallum and Robbie MacIsaac – attend their Gold Award Presentation at the Palace of Holyroodhouse to receive their awards from HRH Prince Edward.

 What is the DofE?

 The DofE is a voluntary, non-competitive programme of practical, cultural and adventurous activities, designed to support the personal and social development of young people aged 14-25, regardless of gender, background or ability.
 It offers an individual challenge and encourages young people to undertake exciting, constructive, challenging and enjoyable activities in their free time.
 This is an additional award scheme we operate out-with the BB badge framework.